dianomic/foglamp-k8s/docs/setup-k8s/README.md

 ## Environment

-Three Ubuntu 18.04 instances with 4 GB RAM (t2.medium AWS instances) are used for the setup of fogman and foglamp
+- Single node setup: Only one node is configured to setup Kubernetes master, FogLAMP and FogLAMP Manage.

-- One main node
+- Multi node setup: Multiple seperate nodes are configured to setup Kubernetes master, FogLAMP and FogLAMP Manage.
-- Two worker nodes for fogman and foglamp each
+In this documentation we have setup three Ubuntu 18.04 instances with 4 GB RAM (t2.medium AWS instances) - One master node and two worker nodes for fogman and foglamp each.

 ## Prerequisites